mBurse provides customized vehicle reimbursement solutions & mileage apps you need to support your organization's mobile employees.

 • Business use percentage

-One important rule is that a company must have at least five employees receiving the FAVR allowance.
-There is, however, no maximum, except for the percentage receiving it at the management level.
+One important rule is that a company must have at least five (5) employees receiving the FAVR.
+However, there is no maximum, except for the percentage of management receiving it.
 This keeps FAVR programs scalable for smaller businesses looking to grow.

-Switching from a traditional car allowance to a FAVR plan frees up significant financial resources by eliminating tax waste.
-This allows an organization to improve employee benefits and reduce overall expenses all while paying a third-party administrator.
+Switching from a traditional car allowance to a FAVR plan may reduce tax waste and free up the reimbursement budget.
+This allows an organization to improve employee benefits and reduce overall expenses, all while paying a third-party administrator.

-Whether you use a car allowance or a mileage reimbursement or some combination, you will face challenging questions as you seek to offset employee vehicle expenses:
+Whether you use a car allowance, a mileage reimbursement, or some combination, you will face challenging questions as you seek to offset employee vehicle expenses:

 • Do you over-reimburse some employees and under-reimburse others?